cristianManco/simulacro/README.md

 ---

-For any questions or issues, contact Stiven Loaiza at camilomanco2005@gmail.com Thank you for using our API!
+For any questions or issues, Cristian Manco at camilomanco2005@gmail.com Thank you for using our API!